MooreThreads/RetinaGS/README.md

 ### Training with MVS Initialization

 In our paper, we use MVS initialization to control the number of Gaussian splats.
 You can obtain MVS results via Colmap using this script: `scripts/colmap_MVS.sh`.
 We recommend stopping the growth and pruning of splats during the training process.
 Additionally, adjusting a few hyperparameters can help stabilize the training.

+For a trial, download the [MVS_points3D.ply]().
+Place it to data/Garden-1.6k/sparse/0.

 The following is a sample command:

 ```
-CUDA_VISIBLE_DEVICES=0,1 torchrun --nnodes=1 --nproc_per_node=2 --master_addr=127.0.0.1 --master_port=8356 \
+CUDA_VISIBLE_DEVICES=0,1,2,3 torchrun --nnodes=1 --nproc_per_node=4 --master_addr=127.0.0.1 --master_port=5551 \
-    main.py -s data/data_Garden -m model/model_Garden_MVS \
+    main.py -s data/Garden-1.6k -m model/Garden-1.6k_62M \
-        --bvh_depth 2 --MAX_BATCH_SIZE 2  --MAX_LOAD 2 \
+        --bvh_depth 2 --MAX_BATCH_SIZE 1  --MAX_LOAD 2 \
         -r 1 --eval \
         --position_lr_init 0.0000016 --position_lr_final 0.000000016 --densify_until_iter 0 \
-        --points3D MVS_points3D --pointcloud_sample_rate 1
+        --points3D MVS_points3D --pointcloud_sample_rate 1 \
+        --iterations 60000
 ```

 <details>